Aswintechie/slack-join/readme.md

 # Set up environment variables
 cp env.example .env
 # Edit .env with your Slack and reCAPTCHA credentials
+# See SETUP.md for detailed instructions on getting tokens

 # Start the server
 npm start